3D Printing

 Lastly, shell thickness represents the number of lines in the walls of our prints.
 Infill refers to the inside of the print while the shell is outside of the print.
 This means that they are completely solid and printed concentrically.

-Shell thickness is an important setting to tune because it can significantly impact the strength of the product.
-The higher the shell thickness, the stronger parts will be and the longer the printer duration.
+can significantly impact the strength of the product.
+The higher the shell

 INDIVIDUAL ACTIVITY

-For this activity, we were required to design in Fusion360, and 3D print an object that could not be easily made subtractively.
-The object should be small in size should require no more than 1 hour of printing.
+and 3D print an object that could not be easily made subtractively.
+The object

 I decided to go with a simple design of a ball in a box.
-Below are the steps to design it in Fusion 360.

 Step 9: Open Cura and upload the STL file.
 Ensure that supports and adhesions are turned on.
 If necessary, change the settings of the support and adhesion to suit your own needs.
 For my design, the Support Structure Type is "Tree" and the Build Plate Adhesion Type is "Brim".